 Ranking well on search engine results pages (SERPs) is only the first step.

-Google’s success lies in its ability to deliver the best search results to a user’s inquiry.
+Google’s success lies in its ability to deliver the best search results to a user’s query.
 Google cares about more than just your website and the way you optimize keywords.
 Google also cares deeply about the experience the user has on your website.
-Google wants to see that web visitors are satisfied with your website and that you have answered their search question and offered value.
+Google wants to see that web visitors are satisfied with your website— that you have answered their search question and offered value.

 Mistake #9: Giving Up Too Soon